giuseppe2028/MultiPlatform_screenCasting/README.md

 The application should fulfill the following requirements:

-1. **Platform Support**: The utility should be compatible with multiple desktop operating systems, including Windows, macOS, and Linux.
+1. **Platform Support**: The utility should be compatible with multiple desktop operating systems, including Windows, macOS, and Linux. ✅
-2. **User Interface (UI)**: The utility should have an intuitive and user-friendly interface that allows users to easily navigate through the application's features.
+2. **User Interface (UI)**: The utility should have an intuitive and user-friendly interface that allows users to easily navigate through the application's features.✅
 3. **Operating mode**: At startup, the user will choose whether the application should operate as a caster or as a receiver.
 In the latter case, the user should be able to specify the address of the caster it should connect to.